What is the Difference Between Healthcare Management and Healthcare Administration?

 Average Salary and Job Growth Projections

-According to the Bureau of Labor Statistics, Healthcare managers earn a median annual income of $84,270 as of 2010.
-In keeping with the rapid growth of the healthcare industry throughout the nation, healthcare administration and healthcare management jobs are expected to increase at a rate of 22% between 2010 and 2020.
-This means an additional 67,000 job openings for healthcare administrators and healthcare managers will have been added by 2020.
-In fact, CNN Money named Hospital Administrators one of the top 100 jobs in America in 2010.
+According to the Bureau of Labor Statistics, Healthcare managers earn a median annual income of $101,340 as of 2021.
+In keeping with the rapid growth of the healthcare industry throughout the nation, healthcare administration and healthcare management jobs are expected to increase at a rate of 28% between 2021 and 2031.

 There is little difference between healthcare management and healthcare administration.
 Both a degree in healthcare administration and a degree in healthcare management will give you the educational foundation you’ll need to secure a well paying, satisfying career.